gianlucabertani/MAChineLearning/README.md

 Internal code makes heavy use of vDSP and vecLib functions.
 It is as fast as it can get on a CPU, but not as fast as it could get with OpenCL on a GPU.
 An OpenCL version may come in the future.

-## Use on iOS
+### Use on iOS

 The library should work well on iOS too.
 Ideally, one could write a program on the Mac to train the network, save its status and then load it on an iPhone or iPad and use it pre-trained.
 Haven't tested this scenario, but I see no reason it should not work.

-## Examples
+## Tutorial

 The library contains 3 unit/integration tests that show how to use it, including the [NAND](http://en.wikipedia.org/wiki/Perceptron#Example) use case discussed on Wikipedia.
-Anyway here is a quick tutorial.
+Anyway here it is a quick tutorial.

 ### Set up the network